djsiu/Figment/README.md

 # Figment
-This is a tile-based game that I created for my final project in IAT 167.
+This is my final project in IAT 167.
 This project was made using Processing. <br><br>

 I have created a tile based game where the player must navigate the game world and advance through the 3 levels and 1 boss level in order to complete the game.
 In each level there is a key which must